 Tucked away within the City of London, hidden beneath the towering skyscrapers that surround it, you’ll find one of London’s most gorgeous buildings: Leadenhall Market.
 We’re always banging on about Leadenhall Market here at Secret London.
 But for good reason: it’s simply STUNNING no matter the weather or time of year.
 But there’s one time when it truly comes into its own; Leadenhall Market at Christmastime is a whole ‘nother level of festive gorgeousness.

-This November, the time has come to once again marvel at its festive makeover, as Leadenhall Market is set to illuminate its Christmas lights on November 13.
-Naturally, they’ll be celebrating with a switch-on event, and the new Lady Mayor of the City of London, Dame Susan Langley DBE, will be on hand to flip the switch.
+This November, the time has come to once again marvel at its festive makeover, as Leadenhall Market has turned on its Christmas lights for the season.
+Naturally, they made sure to celebrate with a switch-on event, and the new Lady Mayor of the City of London, Dame Susan Langley DBE, was on hand to flip the switch.

-This will mark the start of the festive season in the centre of London, with a whole host of Christmas events set to take over the building.
-The Leadenhall Market Christmas calendar will include everything from live music to Christmas markets and Christmas guided walks.
+This marks the start of the festive season in the centre of London, with a whole host of Christmas events set to take over the building.
+The Leadenhall Market Christmas calendar includes everything from live music to Christmas markets and Christmas guided walks.

 But that’s not all; to truly add some magic to the area, they’re promising twice-daily snowfall.
 That’s right – you can depend on seeing snow in at least one London location this winter!
 Snow will fall on Leadenhall Market’s cobbled, covered walkways at 12pm and 6pm each day.